The Chicken and the Egg

-As some of our regular readers will know, our website uses analytics software to log some basic statistics such as visitor numbers, where they come from, what pages they view and what they search for.
-Most visitors search for subjects you would expect them to look for, esoteric teachings, occult books, reincarnation, magic, etc. Occasionally visitors search for more unusual subjects, and among them was a recent search for "the chicken and the egg."
+As our regular readers will know, our website has its own comprehensive built-in search engine.
+Readers' searches are logged by the software we use to provide this function.
+This not only helps us add new content to our Occult Faq but in some cases, new articles too.
+Most visitors search for subjects you might expect them to look for, esoteric teachings, occult books, reincarnation, magic, etc. Occasionally visitors search for more unusual subjects, and among them was a recent search for "the chicken and the egg."
 We don't know what prompted this particular search, but as this is such a persistent philosophical dilemma which puzzles many seekers after truth, we have decided to investigate it to the best of our ability, drawing, as usual, on the teachings of occult science and the thoughts of the great philosophers of the past.

 In our customary afterword, we briefly discuss the occult symbolism of the egg as a representation of the creation of the Universe.
 We publish this article on Good Friday, which seems an appropriate day on which to discuss eggs!
 If you enjoy the chocolate variety at this time of year and have wondered what the origin of this custom is, you will find the answers in John Temple's article on the Esoteric meaning of Easter.